department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/conversation-guide.md

 * If the tool you're using plays sounds when people enter and exit, set this option to off.

 * Check your setup and that screensharing works.
-  * <a title="Go to tips" href="https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/remote-work/sharing-your-screen.md" target="_blank">Tips for using GoToMeeting</a> (but useful guidance for any tool)
+  * <a title="Go to tips" href="https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/remote-work/sharing-your-screen.md" target="_blank">Tips for using GoToMeeting</a>, but useful guidance for any tool ({{ site.vets-team }})
-  {{ site.vets-team }}

 * Project-specific setup
   * Include links to session artifacts, e.g., a clickable prototype